parcel-bundler/website/src/features/code-splitting.md

 | 1                      | 1            | 30000           | 6                     |
 | 2 (default)            | 1            | 20000           | 25                    |

+You can read more about this topic here on [web.dev](https://web.dev/granular-chunking-nextjs/)

 <!--

 ## Bundle resolution